RichieGarafola/Mutual_Funds_2022/README.md

 # Mutual_Funds_2022
-Analyze the top 10 performing mutual funds of 2022
+Analysis for the top 10 performing mutual funds of 2022 as of September.

+Each folders README will contain refined instructions.